Charles Djou: Personal life

 Djou is married to Stacey Kawasaki Djou, a Japanese American.
 They have three children.
 His surname is a French transliteration of the Chinese surname Zhou.
+This originates from his grandfather's work at a French engineering company in Shanghai in the 1920s, where he was referred to as "Dijou", a name he later wrote on his immigration papers.

 Djou was on the board of directors of the American Lung Association and a member of the Neighborhood Board.
 He is a member of the Young Business Roundtable, the Rotary Club, and the Hawaii Telecommunications Association.
+He is currently a member of the Goodwill Hawaii Contract Services Board.

 Since 2010, Djou has contributed op-ed articles as a writer for Honolulu Civil Beat, a local nonprofit journalism website.